How to Use Long Resistance Bands

 How to use long resistance bands

-Long loop bands are used to stimulate muscles, help tone up your upper and lower body, can be used in place for weights or as an addition to warm-up and strength training routines.
-The various resistance levels makes it perfect for all fitness levels!
-If you're just starting out, you can use a light resistance band and then work our way up to a heavier resistance as you make progress.
+These looped bands are a great tool used in strength training for many reasons, starting with the fact that they are used to stimulate muscles which in turn help tone up your upper and lower body.
+Plus, one of the best things about them is that the various resistance levels make them perfect for all fitness levels!
+If you're just starting out, you can use a light resistance band and then work your way up to a heavier resistance as you make progress.
+But they can also be used by advanced gym-goers who are looking for new ways to change up their workout routine to drive progress.

-Resistance band workouts are just as effective as training with free weights like dumbbells, kettlebells, or barbells.
+As you can see, resistance band workouts are just as effective as training with free weights like dumbbells, kettlebells, or barbells.
 You just need to know how to use them!
-Unfortunately these exercise bands aren't as common as mini resistance bands so not a lot of people know how to use them or what exercises to do with them.
-But don't worry, we have all the information you need to help you learn how to use them effectively for better results!
+Unfortunately, these exercise bands aren't as common as short resistance bands so not a lot of people know how to use them or what exercises to do with them.
+Now you have a better insight on how to use them, but what exercises can you do with them?

 Upper body resistance band exercises